Operation Branchform: Political developments

 Following the 2024 United Kingdom general election, where the SNP lost 39 Westminster seats and was reduced to the second-largest party in Scotland, former SNP MPs blamed the ongoing police investigation for the scale of the defeat: Tommy Sheppard, who lost his seat to Scottish Labour, remarked; "And then there was the elephant in the room.
 Operation Branchform.
 Never mentioned, always there.
 Hard to fight an election with your former leaders awaiting charges, especially when many of the public perceive little distance between now and then."
 Mhairi Black, who stepped down as MP for Paisley and Renfrewshire South, described the investigation as reflective of deeper structural issues within the party.

 On 14 August, in an interview with Sky News, Chief Constable of Police Scotland Jo Farrell confirmed that Operation Branchform was still ongoing and that Nicola Sturgeon and Colin Beattie remain under investigation.
 Sky News reported that Farrell said that the police were unable to "say when Operation Branchform will end".
 In response, SNP MSP for Glasgow Cathcart, James Dornan, shared the post on Twitter and wrote: "I have May 2026 in the draw."
-As the next Holyrood elections are due to be held on 7 May 2026, Dornan's comments were interpreted by many as implying that the police investigation was politically-motivated.
+As the next Holyrood elections were due to be held on 7 May 2026, Dornan's comments were interpreted by many as implying that the police investigation was politically motivated.
 Dornan further denounced the investigation as a "farce" in conversation with other Twitter users: "The minute we're seen to even attempt to interfere in police business we would, rightly, be slaughtered.
 The whole thing is a farce imo [in my opinion] and there are questions for the police to answer but we need to keep our distance...
 I don't think it's affecting party members much, they see it for what I see it, but it does allow others to use it as a weapon whilst pretending they care about truth and honesty."

 On 22 August, the SNP's accounts for 2023 were published by the Electoral Commission.
 The accounts showed that the party still owed Peter Murrell £60,000 for a loan of £107,620 made three years previously to support cash flow after the 2021 Scottish Parliament election.
 The party reported a surplus of £661,568, after reporting a deficit of £804,278 in 2022.
 However, this was largely accomplished from two levies on party branches, which raised £670,000 to support campaigning in the 2023 Rutherglen and Hamilton West by-election and the 2024 UK general election.
 The party's auditors, AMS Accounts Group of Manchester, again issued a "qualified opinion" owing to missing documentation.